 Article 145 The minimum load-in amount of the crude oil is two hundred thousand (200,000) barrels.
 The minimum load-out amount of the crude oil is two hundred thousand (200,000) barrels.
 If the load-out amount is less than two hundred thousand (200,000) barrels, the load-out operations may only be performed after the deficiency is supplemented by physicals, etc., unless otherwise agreed between the owners and the Designated Delivery Storage Facilities.

-Article 146 The load-in deposit of crude oil is RMB one point five (1.5) yuan / barrel.
+Article 146 The deposit for crude oil load-in application is RMB one point five (1.5) yuan / barrel.

 Article 147 Before submitting a load-in application, an owner shall properly coordinate with relevant agencies such as terminals, ports, pipeline companies, customs, commodity inspection agencies, etc. The owner shall submit the load-in application to the Exchange no less than thirty (30) days prior to the proposed load-in date for the crude oil to be loaded into the Designated Delivery Storage Facilities.
+In the case where the owners submit the load-in application to the Exchange less than thirty (30) days prior to the proposed load-in date and be prepared for the load-in and no dispute is raised from Designated Delivery Storage Facilities, The Exchange may approve application according to the storage capacity and other circumstances as appropriate.
 The valid period for crude oil load-in is five (5) days before and after the proposed load-in date for the crude oil.

-Article 148 The crude oil being loaded in shall be the crude oil that is shipped from the loading port in the country or region of origin, or stored in the bonded oil tanks in the Designated Delivery Storage Facilities recognized by the Exchange, and shall not be mixed with other oil during the loading and storage.
+Article 148 The crude oil being loaded in shall be the crude oil that is shipped from the loading port in the country or region of origin, or after Physical Filing and stored in the bonded oil tanks in the Designated Delivery Storage Facilities, and shall not be mixed with other oil during the loading and storage.
 One bonded oil tank in the Designated Delivery Storage Facilities shall not contain a mixture of crude oil of different deliverable types.

+Physical Filing in this article refers to the process where crude oil complying with relevant provision in relation to physical delivery, upon the owners’ application request sent via the Standard Warrant Management System and afterwards approved by the Exchange, passes the inspection according to the standard of crude oil to be loaded in and is physically stored in the bonded oil tanks separately in the Designated Delivery Storage Facilities, with relevant data being recorded in the Standard Warrant Management System by Designated Delivery Storage Facilities as well as the approval of the Exchange.

+Crude oil after Physical Filing which has not been created standard warrant, therefore shall not occupy the approved factory storage capacity, can be generated into standard warrant after load-in application.
+The owners should apply to load in crude oil after Physical Filing in three(3) trading days prior to the proposed load-in dates unless being approved by the Exchange;

+Crude oil after Physical Filing shall not enter physical market before the owners revoke Physical Filing.
+Crude oil after Physical Filing shall not be applied for Physical Filing repeatedly once revoked.

 Article 149 When the bonded standard warrants are created at the time of crude oil load-in, the inspection reports issued by the Designated Inspection Agencies, bill of lading, certificate of origin, approval of load-in by the customs and other relevant documents shall be provided to the Exchange for verification.

 The bonded standard warrants for crude oil are not subject to the valid period requirement.